Netsach/concrete-datastore/docs/api-routes.md

 For all the routes listed below, the API response has the following **failure status codes**:

-- `401 UNAUTHORIZED`: if the user has not the rights to access the data.
+- `401 UNAUTHORIZED`: if the user does not have the rights to access the data.
 - `403 FORBIDDEN`: if the user is not authenticated to the API.
 - `404 NOT FOUND`: if the url is not found.

-### Models related API endpoints
+### Model related API endpoints

 As explained in the introduction, Concrete Datastore consumes a datamodel definition in order to generate an API giving acess to the instances of the datastore.
-For each model, Concrete Datastore generates andpoints that allow a user to perform **CRUD** methods. this endpoint is a `kebab-case` (lower case with hyphens) of the model's name.
+For each model, Concrete Datastore generates andpoints that allow a user to perform **CRUD** methods.
+This endpoint is a `kebab-case` (lower case with hyphens) of the model's name.
 For example if you have a model named `MyModel`, the API endpoint will be `my-model`.

 For each model, Concrete Datastore exposes two routes accepting different methods: